vert-x3/vertx-service-proxy/README.md

 ## Proxy creation

 Service interface must define a factory method named `createProxy`.
 This method returns an instance of the generated proxy.

+### Java proxy class

-The proxy class is generated during the compilation and is named as follows: `service_interface_simple_name + VertxEBProxy`.
+A Java proxy class is generated during the compilation and is named as follows: `service_interface_simple_name + VertxEBProxy`.

-So for instance, if you interface is named `MyService`, the proxy class is named `MyServiceVertxEBProxy`.
+So for instance, if your interface is named `MyService`, the proxy class is named `MyServiceVertxEBProxy`.

 To generate this class you have to launch an initial compilation of the source.